Kabul River: Dams

 The Kabul River is impounded by several dams that were constructed in the 20th century.
 Three dams are located in the Kabul and Nangarhar provinces of Afghanistan, including the Surobi dam, a hydroelectric source for Kabul constructed 1957 with assistance by Germany, the Naghlu and the Darunta dams which were built by Soviet scientists in the 1960s.
-The Warsak Dam is also in the Valley of Peshawar in Pakistan, approximately 20 km northwest of the city of Peshawar.
+The Warsak Dam is also in the Peshawar Valley in Pakistan, approximately 20 km northwest of the city of Peshawar.

 History

 Expedition of Alexander the Great into Asia

 In Arrian's The Campaigns of Alexander, the River Kabul is referred to as Κωφήν Kōphēn (Latin spelling Cophen).
+In the Second Book of the Life of Apollonius of Tyana by Philostratus, Apollonius fords the Cophen on his way from crossing the Caucasus to the Indus Valley.

+One of five bridges over Kabul River, pictured during the Second Anglo-Afghan War (1878–1880).
+Bala Hissar (High Fort) is in the background just visible through the heat haze and trees.